fat4eyes-mwo/mwo-simulator/README.md

 2. Click the Console Tab.
 3. Right-click on the console window and click Save As...
 4. Go to the project [issue tracker](https://github.com/fat4eyes-mwo/mwo-simulator/issues) to report the issue.
 Make sure to include the console log and the URL where the simulator failed.
+5. If you are using Edge or Internet Explorer, contact your local exorcist and have these hellspawn banished back to the pit from which they came.
+(Edge and IE are not supported).